Lucerne Festival: Organization

 Since 1970 Lucerne Festival has been legally organized as a foundation.
-Since 1999 the Executive and Artistic Director of Lucerne Festival has been Michael Haefliger, whose contract has been extended to 2025.
+Since 1999 the executive and artistic director of Lucerne Festival has been Michael Haefliger, whose contract has been extended to 2025.

-By founding the Lucerne Festival Orchestra, which was introduced to the public for the first time in August 2003, the conductor Claudio Abbado and Michael Haefliger established a link to the very origins of Lucerne Festival in 1938.
-It was then, with a legendary "Concert de Gala," that Arturo Toscanini gathered celebrated virtuosos of the era together to form a unique elite orchestra.
-The Lucerne Festival Orchestra comprises internationally acclaimed principals, chamber musicians, and music teachers.
-With Riccardo Chailly, this unique orchestra once again has an Italian music director.
-Riccardo Chailly, who became Abbado’s successor in the summer of 2016, extended his contract until the end of 2026.
+By founding the Lucerne Festival Orchestra, which was introduced to the public for the first time in August 2003, the conductor Claudio Abbado and Michael Haefliger re-established a link to the origins of Lucerne Festival in 1938.
+It was then, with a legendary "Concert de Gala," that Arturo Toscanini gathered prominent virtuosos of the era together to form an elite orchestra.
+The Lucerne Festival Orchestra comprises internationally recognised principals, chamber musicians, and music teachers.
+With Riccardo Chailly, this orchestra once again has an Italian music director.
+Chailly, who became Abbado's successor in the summer of 2016, extended his contract until the end of 2026.

 The Lucerne Festival Academy was founded in 2003 by Pierre Boulez and Michael Haefliger.
-Each summer, Academy members are joined by leading internationally renowned composers and conductors to work on contemporary scores and modern classics and to perform music of the twentieth and twenty-first centuries.
-The composer Wolfgang Rihm has been the Artistic Director of the Academy since 2016 and his contract has been extended until 2025.
+Each summer, academy members are joined by leading internationally renowned composers and conductors to work on contemporary scores and modern classics and to perform music of the twentieth and twenty-first centuries.
+The composer Wolfgang Rihm has been the artistic director of the academy since 2016 and his contract has been extended until 2025.
 In 2021 the Lucerne Festival Contemporary Orchestra (LFCO) as a new festival orchestra devoted to contemporary music was founded to bring together current and former Academy students.

-Through the “Music for Future” category, Lucerne Festival shows its commitment to the generation of tomorrow: not only all those who will be performing in the future on concert stages as soloists or in the orchestra, but also the young audiences who will be listening to them: children, young people, and families.

 Festivals

 Lucerne Festival organized three festivals every year until 2019.
 Due to the Coronavirus pandemic in 2020 all three festivals had to be cancelled; inaugural Spring Musical Weekend (with Teodor Currentzis), the Summer Festival and the weekend in fall (with Igor Levit and Patricia Kopatchinskaja).
-Instead, in August 2020 Lucerne Festival presented a comeback to life-music with the ten-day “Life is Live” Festival, during which the Lucerne Festival Orchestra was led by Herbert Blomstedt for the first time.
+Instead, in August 2020 Lucerne Festival presented a comeback to life-music with the ten-day "Life is Live" festival, during which the Lucerne Festival Orchestra was led by Herbert Blomstedt for the first time.

 In May 2021 the Festival communicated a new strategy and presented three new festival formats in spring and autumn.
 The central Summer Festival will in future be complemented in the fall by Lucerne Festival Forward which will take place in November 2021 for the first time, a new short festival with the Lucerne Festival Orchestra starting in spring 2022 and a Piano Festival with pianist Igor Levit was announced for May 2023.